 5. Rejuvenate the braking system by replacing old hoses.
 And change the hydraulic fluid at least every two years, or less.
 DOT 4 will do nicely.

 6. Rough fork action can often be fixed by loosening the forks from the spindle upward (including yokes), and retightening in the correct sequence according to the factory workshop manual.
+Worn head bearings will advise you of the fact with regular clicks and clonks over road bumps.

 7. Check regularly that the oil is returning.
 Raise the seat, unscrew the oil filler cap, and run the engine.
 There's a small pipe just visible at the top